-Coastal Forests of Northern Mozambique
+Coastal Forests of Northern Mozambique - COMPLETED

 The coastal forests of Eastern Africa have been recognised as forming an important part of a distinct ecoregion – the Eastern African Coastal Forests Ecoregion ‚Äí stretching from southern Somalia to southern Mozambique.
 It is considered to be among the top 10 biodiversity hotspots in Africa.
 The main component is numerous patches of dry forest, many small and often isolated, found within 20–50 km of the coast, which support a particularly high level of species endemism and show a rapid turn-over in species composition along the coast.

 Although coastal forests have been comparatively well-studied in Kenya and Tanzania, they are very poorly known in Mozambique.
 Only a very small area is formally protected in the country, yet pressures on land in the coastal zone for agriculture and oil exploration are increasing rapidly.
 In order to achieve effective conservation, the distribution, composition and status of all Mozambican coastal forests needs to be assessed.

 The Africa Drylands team ran and coordinated the botanical input into an initiative funded and organised through a French NGO, Pro Natura International, and the Paris Natural History Museum.
 The reconnaissance and two expeditions were undertaken in conjunction with partners from the Instituto de Investigação Agrária de Moçambique (IIAM), in particular the National Herbarium and Forestry Research section.
 The main objectives were to:

 - Determine the distribution, extent and types of coastal forests in Cabo Delgado Province of north Mozambique.

 - Document species composition through field survey and collecting, comparing this to better-known forests in southern Tanzania.